sujithjay/sujithjay.github.io/_posts/2018-03-10-The-Assumption-of-Normality-in-Time-Series.md

 $$\mathsf{Y_t \sim \mathcal{N}(\mu, \frac{\sigma^2}{1 - \phi^2})} \tag{2.3}$$

 It is uncommon, in case of any other distribution, for the conditional and the marginal probabilities to have similar distributions.
 In fact, in the general case, they do not even possess relatively simple forms.
-The Normal distribution is a rare exception [Hyndman].
+The Normal distribution is a rare exception [Grunwald].
 In addition, the parametric calculations corresponding to a particular time-series model using maximum likelihood estimators are simplified with the assumption of normality.

 We will continue seeking the premise for the assumption of normality in time-series analysis in the next post, which will also elaborate on the Martingale Central Limit Theorem, which is one of the extensions of CLT to dependent random variables.
 Until next time!

+## References
+[1] Grunwald, G. K., R. J. Hyndman, and L. M. Tedesco.
+"A unified view of linear AR (1) models."
+(1995).
+[Link](https://robjhyndman.com/papers/ar1.pdf)

+[2] Asymptotic Distributions in Time Series, Statistics 910, Wharton School of the University of Pennsylvania.
+[Link](http://www-stat.wharton.upenn.edu/~stine/stat910/lectures/11_clt.pdf)

+[3] Anna Mikusheva, course materials for 14.384 Time Series Analysis, Fall 2007.
+MIT OpenCourseWare, Massachusetts Institute of Technology.